Blago Zadro

 Blago Zadro (31 March 1944 – 16 October 1991) was a commander of the northern part of Croatian forces in Vukovar during the Croatian War of Independence.
 He was killed in an attack by the Yugoslav People's Army (JNA) in the town of Borovo Naselje during the Battle of Vukovar.
 He is considered a war hero in Croatia.
-On the other hand, in Serbia he is considered responsible for the orders that led to war crimes against the civilian population of Serbian nationality.

 Early life

 Blago Zadro was born in the small village of Donji Mamići near Grude in western Herzegovina.
 His family moved to Borovo Naselje, an industrial district of Vukovar, in 1954 where he graduated high school and started working in the Borovo combine.
 He had a job mixing chemicals and rubber.
 In 1968 he married Katica Soldo, also an employee of Borovo.
 They had three sons: Robert, Tomislav, and Josip.
 Zadro was interested in Croatian history, particularly the Bleiburg death marches, and was not a supporter of the Communist authorities.

 In early 1990, due to mismanagement of the Borovo conglomerate, Zadro organized strikes and asked for the dismissal of the director.
 Zadro became active in politics during Croatia's first democratic election in 1990; he founded a branch of the Croatian Democratic Union (HDZ) for Municipality of Vukovar and became the vice president of the HDZ in Vukovar.
 After his department was closed, he spent three months in the reorganized Croatian police force in Vinkovci.
 He joined the Croatian National Guard when the war started.